DBTrenches/tsqlscheduler/README.md

 ## Monitoring

 You can monitor executions via the `scheduler.TaskExecution` table.
 This table is partitioned by default on a scheme which uses month of year (execution date) as the partition key.
+Every time a task is executed a row is inserted in this table.

 Task configuration history is available in the `scheduler.TaskHistory` table, or by querying the `scheduler.Task` table with a temporal query.